 Graeme Roger - Visual Art / Film.
-His work includes sculpture, film, performance, photography, installations, theatre and residency projects, often collaborating with other artists and musicians, forming part of ROGER & REID and GANGHUT.
+His work includes sculpture, film, performance, photography, installations, theatre and residency projects, often collaborating with other artists and musicians, forming part of ROGER & REID, GANGHUT & WILDBIRD.
 Projects include residencies at Culloden Battlefield & Aden Country Park, also recipient of the Royal Scottish Academy Morton Award for lens based art as part of ROGER & REID.
 Video designer for theatre including the National Theatre of Scotland, Mull Theatre, Theatre Hebrides, Eden Court / Open Book Productions and The Big Fat Electric Ceilidh.
 Graeme is also works for the Engagement team at Eden Court Theatre as a Producer of film & visual arts projects.
-He is the 'Cashback for Creativity' program at Eden Court Theatre in Inverness and is Associate Artist at Grampian Hospital Arts Trust.
+He is the 'Cashback for Creativity' program manager for Eden Court Theatre and was recently Associate Artist at Grampian Hospital Arts Trust.
 He is a Moving Image tutor for 'Understanding Cinema' for the Filmhouse, Edinburgh & film tutor for The Royal Conservatoire of Scotland, North East Arts Hub.
 Graeme is the creative lead on multiple public art and engagement projects throughout the UK.

 BA (hons) Fine Art / Sculpture, MSC Electronic Imaging.
 Duncan of Jordanstone College of Art & Design